-The Bureau of Indian Affairs (BIA) has released an Environmental Impact Statement (EIS) that analyzes the potential environmental effects of Wilton Rancheria’s (Tribe’s) application for a 282-acre fee-to-trust transfer and casino project to be located in Sacramento County, CA. The proposed project site is west of Highway 99 and north of Twin Cities Road.
-The Draft EIS also evaluates a range of alternatives.
-The BIA is serving as Lead Agency for compliance with the National Environmental Policy Act (NEPA).
+The Bureau of Indian Affairs (BIA) has completed an Environmental Impact Statement (EIS) that analyzes the potential environmental effects of Wilton Rancheria’s (Tribe’s) application for a fee-to-trust transfer and casino project to be located in Sacramento County, CA. The EIS evaluates a range of alternatives, including projects at the Elk Grove Mall site, the Twin Cities site near Galt, and the Historic Rancheria site.
+The BIA served as Lead Agency for compliance with the National Environmental Policy Act (NEPA).

 A public hearing on the project was held at the Chabolla Community Center, located at 600 Chabolla Ave., in Galt, California on Friday, January 29, 2016.